FusionCache/docs/docs/kvstatuslist.md

 ---
 layout: default
-title: Interface
+title: Status Values
 nav_order: 5
 has_children: false
 parent: KV API
 ---

-# Status List
+# Response Status Values

 Each command returns a `st` unsigned integer which can be one of the following: